codingforpleasure/customized-workspace/Ubuntu/useful-resources/docker.md

 docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword
 ```

-### start a container from an image and run a command in it
+### Start a container from an image and run a command in it
 ```bash
 docker run -i -t <docker-image:tag> sh
 ```